Doug Harvey (ice hockey): Playing style

-Harvey's ability to set up offense helped the Canadiens create one of the strongest offensive teams in NHL history.
+Harvey's ability to set up offence helped the Canadiens create one of the strongest offensive teams in NHL history.
 Though he did not score many goals during his career, Harvey helped others score, and recorded several seasons with high assist totals.
 With this Harvey led NHL defencemen in assists five times and scoring three times during his career.
 Indeed, the Canadiens of the late 1950s were so strong on the power play that they repeatedly could score multiple goals on one power play.
 Other teams began to resent this, and so at the end of the 1955–56 season the NHL adopted a rule that ended a power play after one goal was scored.

 Legacy

 From early on in his playing career Harvey was recognized as one of the top defencemen in NHL history, and one of the best players in general.
 With seven Norris Trophy wins he is tied with Nicklas Lidström for second most all-time, behind Bobby Orr's eight.
 He was inducted into the Hockey Hall of Fame in 1973, though he had been eligible since 1972.
 It was said that the one-year delay was because of Harvey's lifestyle, and that he was asked to clean himself up if he wanted to be elected.
 Harvey apparently took this as a slight, and refused to attend his own induction ceremony in 1973, and reportedly went fishing instead.

 Prior to a game on October 26, 1985, the Montreal Canadiens retired Harvey's number 2.
 In 1991, the Confederation Arena in NDG was renamed the Doug Harvey Arena.
 Efforts had been made to rename the arena prior to Harvey's death, but Montreal rarely renamed arenas after still-living people.
 The Hockey News, the premier hockey magazine, released a list of the top 100 NHL players of all time in 1997, with Harvey named sixth overall.
 He was also named one of the 100 Greatest NHL Players in 2017.